aero31aero/python-zulip-api/zulip_bots/README.md

   account specific authentication, for example: a gmail bot that lets one send emails directly through Zulip.

+## Installing

+To install the bots and bots API, run:

+    python setup.py install

 ## Running bots

-Here is an example of running the "follow-up" bot from inside a Zulip repo (and in your remote instance):
+Here is an example of running the "follow-up" bot:

-    cd ~/zulip/api
-    bots_api/run.py bots/followup/followup.py --config-file ~/.zuliprc-prod
+    zulip-run-bot followup --config-file ~/.zuliprc-prod

 Once the bot code starts running, you will see a message explaining how to use the bot, as well as